cognitedata/reveal/libs/copilot-core/README.md

 Also in this example, we gave unique names for each Event, this is not required, but makes debugging easier.

+**Copilot side**

-Now, lets say in `processMessage`, you want to trigger an event to get all the code, then you can do the following.
+Now, lets say in `processMessage` in Copilot, you want to trigger an event to get all the code, then you can do the following.

+In this case, you want to add a way to listen to `GET_CODE_RESPONSE` from the App, and then send a `GET_CODE` to the App.

 ```typescript
 // creates a listener for `GET_CODE_RESPONSE` from Copilot, we will use the returned function later